Installing Facebook Pixel in 2018Facebook pixel is used by marketers to drop a cookie on your website that will track all the visitors.

 Next, you’ll be asked to install the pixel code on your website.
-You have two options:
+You have three options:

 - Use a Facebook pixel integration or Google Tag Manager

-- Copy-paste the pixel code to your website code
+- Manually install the code (AKA copy-paste the pixel code to your website code)

 Make sure that the code is added on each web page, or in your website template to install it on your entire website.